 What’s the deal?
 Think you know your craft beer?
 Think again.

-What to drink: Any of the rotating beers on draught.
+What should I drink?
+Any of the rotating beers on draught.

 Les Trois 8 opened after a renovation in 2013 with a new remit to match its fresh look: instead of cheap lager on tap, its clientele would henceforth sip craft beers and organic wine.
 Choose between around eight brews, ranging from the moderately bitter Northmaen Blonde (€4.50 a pint) to the dark and stormy Kernel Export India Porter (€9.50).
 If beer feels like religion at Les Trois 8, heretics are tolerated – a decent range of wines are also available.